h4ck3rk1nd/H2C2/README.md

-# h2c2
+# h2c2 -- H3ll House Command and Control
-Command and Control Server for Red Teamers
+## Command and Control Server for Red Teamers